kvz/environmental/README.md

 ## Todo

- - [ ] Offer better ideas / docs for syncing config without Git
+ - [ ] Offer better ways for syncing config without Git
  - [ ] A means of requiring vars for particular environments, and failing hard/early
  - [x] Better (more compact, more consise) API language
  - [x] More tests